methodswithclass/evolve-ng5-2/README.md

 	gulp serve

-this will cause Node/Express to serve the application and the ability to write a ackend application.
+this will cause Node/Express to serve the application and the ability to write a backend application with Node/Express.
 The ports are set according to which environment the app is released within, see the `./server.js` file for more information